-- It’s a good idea to add kefir to your breakfast routine, combining it with fruits like papaya, or cereal and oatmeal.
+- It’s a good idea to add kefir to your breakfast routine.
+You can combine it with fruits like papaya, or cereal and oatmeal.

-- Liquid kefir can be enjoyed in small amounts (half a cup) after your main meal of the day.
-It will improve your digestion, and if you consume it on a regular basis, kefir will help strengthen your natural intestinal flora and immune system.
+- You can enjoy liquid kefir in small amounts (half a cup) after your main meal of the day.
+It will improve your digestion, and on a regular basis, kefir will help strengthen your natural intestinal flora and immune system.

 To conclude, although kefir has a very low lactose content thanks to the fermentation process, it’s still a “milk” product, so you must see how well you tolerate it.
 Nevertheless, kefir is healthy and helps you feel great.

 We hope you liked our article, if you want to discover more about kefir click below!